What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 • Skincare beginners seeking a simplified routine

-• Those looking to manage skin sensitivity or reactivity
+• Those looking to manage skin sensitivity

 Before trying this approach, we recommend consulting a dermatologist if you:

-• Are already using prescription-strength active ingredients
+• Are already using potent ingredients

 • Are currently managing specific skin conditions that require targeted treatment